 Limited POA: A limited power of attorney gives someone the right to make only certain financial decisions for you or one-time transactions.
 For example, you might have a limited POA to close a real estate deal for you.

 Durable POA: A durable power of attorney can be general or limited.
 However, it remains in effect when you become incapacitated.
-For example, if you develop dementia, you would need to have a durable power of attorney to make financial decisions for you.
+For example, if you develop dementia, you would need to have a durable power of attorney to have an agent make financial decisions for you.

 Springing POA: This type of power of attorney springs into effect under certain circumstances that you designate.
 For example, you might have a springing POA that becomes valid once you become mentally incapacitated and are designated as such by one or more physicians.